twitter/communitynotes/content/contributor-scores.md

 ## Filtering Ratings Based on Helpfulness Scores

-Birdwatch gives more weight to contributors who are good at identifying which notes will be helpful (or unhelpful) to people from different points of view.
-This helps improve note scoring and ranking, and makes manipulation of Birdwatch slightly more difficult.
+Community Notes gives more weight to contributors who are good at identifying which notes will be helpful (or unhelpful) to people from different points of view.
+This helps improve note scoring and ranking, and makes manipulation of Community Notes slightly more difficult.

-Specifically, Birdwatch does this by incorporating a subset of ratings in a second round of note scoring.
+Specifically, Community Notes does this by incorporating a subset of ratings in a second round of note scoring.
 Contributors’ ratings are only included in the second round of note scoring if:

 - They have made at least 10 total ratings (on notes that have at least 5 ratings) and have made at least 1 [valid rating](./#valid-ratings).
 - Their rater helpfulness score must be at least 0.66